Skip to main content

 Read tips on how to help your teething baby.

-Some people think that teething causes other symptoms, such as diarrhoea, but there's no evidence to support this.
+Some people think that teething causes symptoms such as diarrhoea, but there's no evidence to support this.

 You know your baby best.
 Get medical advice if they have any symptoms that are causing you concern.
 You can call NHS 111 or contact a GP.

-Read more about spotting the signs of serious illness in babies and toddlers.
+Read more about high temperature (fever) in children and spotting the signs of serious illness in babies and toddlers.

 What order do baby teeth appear in?